mspnp/template-building-blocks/templates/buildingBlocks/vnet-n-subnet/README.md

 To deploy the building block template using a parameter file hosted at a publicly available URI, follow these steps:

 1. Upload your parameter file to a location with a publicly available URI.
 2. Log in to Azure using your selected subscripton:
   ```AzureCLI
   az login
   ```
 3. Set your selected subscription:
   ```AzureCLI
   az account set --subscription <your subscripton ID>
   ```
 4. If you do not have an existing resource group, create a new one using the following command:
   ```AzureCLI
   az group create -l <Target Azure Region> -n <Resource Group Name>
   ```
-5. Run the command shown below to deploy the VNet
+5. Run the command below to deploy the VNet:
   ```AzureCLI
   az group deployment create -g <Resource Group Name>
   --template-uri https://raw.githubusercontent.com/mspnp/template-building-blocks/v1.0.0/scenarios/vnet-n-subnet/azuredeploy.json